Mapping the Human Genome: History in the Making

 On Aug 19, 2008, James Watson and Craig Venter–the genetic pioneers instrumental to the successful genome sequencing—had their own genomes decoded, and thereby exhibited—albeit unwittingly–an early application of pharmacogenomics.
 The sequencing revealed that out of six genes known to play key roles in metabolizing medicine – the same six genes included in the GeneSight psychotropic test – Watson and Venter had three that were identical and three showing variations that could result in different reactions to several common drugs.
 Professor Watson had a mutation in a drug-metabolizing gene which meant that antipsychotic drugs and certain antidepressants would not work as well for him as with Dr. Venter.

 Unlike Watson and Venter, patients do not need to have their entire genome sequenced to benefit from that kind of information.
-They need only a simple cheek swab for the GeneSight Psychotropic test to analyze how their bodies will metabolize 97 percent of prescriptions written to treat depression, anxiety, bipolar disorder and schizophrenia.
+They need only a simple cheek swab for the GeneSight Psychotropic test to analyze how their bodies will metabolize medications commonly prescribed to treat depression, anxiety, ADHD and other psychiatric conditions.

 In doing so, their physicians can unlock the window into which medications will most likely help their patients with fewer side effects.